Innobooster

 Open section, How much money can I apply for?

-You can apply between 50.000 DKK and 5 mio.
-DKK.
+You can apply for between 200,000 DKK and 5 million DKK.

 See the guidelines for a further description of state aid rules for companies.